ARMmaster17/HIVEbook/GLOSSARY.md

 The scripting language and interpreter that drives the HIVE engine

+## Interpreted

+Source code that is converted into machine code in real-time.
+HIVIL is an example of an interpreted language.

 ## Master node

 The node on which the source script and the variable store resides.